shownola/MovieReview/README.md

 * The app will display a poster of the movie along with any search parameters.
 * Build the autocomplete widget from scratch
 * ...

+Search Widget:
+* Default State = empty input
+* After input completes make request to api
+* Show a menu of search results which will include an img of the movie
+* If not results - hide the menu
+# After completion
+* Allow user to select from the images to indicate their selection.
+* Update text
+* If user clicks outside the dropdown, close menu